RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 * :ref:`Import Linux Node and Install latest version of-Tomcat`

-* :ref:`Import Linux Node and Install latest version of-Jboss`

-* :ref:`Install apache2 on imported node and use service to stop-apache2`
+* :ref:`Install Apache on imported node and use service to stop-Apache`

 * :ref:`Deploy Pet-clinic application in the imported node`